linli2492/DataAnalyticsAndVisualization/README.md

 ## Repository of Projects

-For easeL I have binned my projects into the following repositories:
+For ease I have binned my projects into the following repositories:

 1. [**Quantitative Analysis and Visualisation.**](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization)